onetep-devel/documentation/performance.rst

 approach -- there is no way to give the algorithm a memory allowance and tell it that it should not consume more.
 Work on this is in progress.
 The best way to reduce memory load is to use fewer processes per node and more threads.
 If this is not sufficient, you can reduce the memory load by using more nodes, but this is not a linear dependence -- i.e. you will *not* reduce the load by a factor of two if you add twice as many nodes.
-Finally, note that what is printed out is the amount of memory consumed by the fast density approach, not by all of ONETEP.
+Note that what is printed out is the amount of memory consumed by the fast density approach, not by all of ONETEP.
+Finally, the *estimated high-memory watermark* is not yet printed for `fast_density_method 3`.

 When is fast density used?
 --------------------------

 Fast density is only used for energy evaluations done from ``hamiltonian_mod`` -- via ``hamiltonian_lhxc_calculate()`` and ``hamiltonian_energy_components()``.
 These are the costly density calculations, because they are done hundreds of times in the course of a calculation.
 All other density calculations (done in forces, properties, eigenstates, linear response, lr_tddft, population, dma, dmft, EDA, implicit solvent restarts) are always done using the exact (slow) method.
 The rationale is that these are done much less often and possibly require more accuracy.

-If you want to know when the fast and slow routines are called, specify ``fast_density_output_detail PROLIX`` or higher.
+If you want to know when the fast and slow routines are called, specify ``trimmed_boxes_output_detail PROLIX`` or higher.

 More accuracy
 -------------

 The default settings should give you sufficient accuracy to converge NGWFs to the default threshold and to get energies and forces that are negligibly different from those obtained with the slow approach.
 However, for more difficult systems, particularly if using low kinetic energy cutoffs (say, below 700 eV -- like would probably be used with PAW), you might need to adjust the parameters to get desired accuracy.

-In addition to adjusting ``fast_density_trim_threshold`` down (to perhaps 1E-6 or 5E-7), you may want to use ``fast_density_off_for_last T`` (the default is ``F``).
+In addition to adjusting ``trimmed_boxes_threshold`` down (to perhaps 1E-6 or 5E-7), you may want to use ``fast_density_off_for_last T`` (the default is ``F``).
 This will tell ONETEP to use the slow (but exact) approach for the final energy evaluation.
 You will know this happened by examining the output file and looking for: